-Daniel 4, verses 34 and 35—this begins talking of Nebuchadnezzar praising God.
+Daniel 4:34-35—this begins talking of Nebuchadnezzar praising God.

 Daniel 4:34-35 And at the end of the time I, Nebuchadnezzar, lifted my eyes to heaven, and my understanding returned to me; and I blessed the Most High and praised and honored Him who lives forever: For His dominion is an everlasting dominion, and His kingdom is from generation to generation.
 All the inhabitants of the earth are reputed as nothing; He does according to His will in the army of heaven and among the inhabitants of the earth.
 No one can restrain His hand or say to Him, “What have You done?”

-Now the second part of Daniel’s prayer is the acknowledgement that although all wisdom and power are God’s, God nevertheless imparts both wisdom and power to mankind.
-That is at Daniel 2 and verse 21.
+The second part of Daniel’s prayer is the acknowledgement that although all wisdom and power are God’s, God nevertheless imparts both wisdom and power to mankind:

 Daniel 2:21-22 And He changes the times and the seasons; He removes kings and raises up kings; He gives wisdom to the wise and knowledge to those who have understanding.
 He reveals deep and secret things; He knows what is in the darkness, and light dwells with Him.

 No doubt the greatest portion of this wisdom—wisdom of spiritual things—is reserved for God’s people alone.
-The Apostle Paul declares that same thing.
-I Corinthians 2 and verse 14 says:
+The Apostle Paul declares that same thing:

 I Corinthians 2:14 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.